Audience Management

 Vocal Presence – Using your Voice to Own the Space

-Vocal Presence - Using your Voice to Own the Space Creating vocal presence Our delivery style is crucial to getting a message across effectively to our audience, and one of the key factors in delivery is using our voice to create power, warmth and persuasiveness.
+Creating vocal presence Our delivery style is crucial to getting a message across effectively to our audience, and one of the key factors in delivery is using our voice to create power, warmth and persuasiveness.
 Our voice gives our audience clear messages about our confidence, energy and vitality.
 When we contract and mentally “turn away” from the audience, our voice follows; we swallow our words, mumble and rush, or become monotonous or ‘lifeless’ in our tone.
-Of course, one thing which will always affect vocal presence is how much we trust ourselves and the...
+Of course, one thing which will always affect vocal presence is how much we trust...

 Audience Brains Need Structure When You Speak In Public